Azbakeya: Modern history

 The Egyptian Museum was established by the Egyptian government in 1835 near the Azbakeya Gardens.
 The museum soon moved to Boulaq in 1858 because the original building was too small to hold all the artifacts.

 In the 1850s, the area was renovated during the rule of Isma'il Pasha in his plan to build a modern Cairo.
-Currently the well known Soor Elazbakeya (meaning the fence of Azbakeya) is a used books market that originated from a gathering of used book traders by the fence of the Azbakeya garden in 1926.
+Currently the well known Soor El Azbakeya (meaning the fence of Azbakeya) is a used books market that originated from a gathering of used book traders by the fence of the Azbakeya garden in 1926.
 (The market relocated to El Darasa in 1991 while a Metro station was being built, but returned to its original location in 1998).